quoteboxqa/api/source/includes/_noteitems.md

 400 Badrequest - { validation related errors }
 </aside>

-## Search note item
+## Search

-This endpoint will search a note item with advanced filters (if applied)
+This endpoint will search a note item with advanced filters (if applied).

+This endpoint resembles a scenario when an user wants to search a note item from a list of note items.

 ```shell
 # HTTP REQUEST BODY